Uber Car Rental Costs in South Africa: Is Renting Worth It or a Trap?

 7. Tracker fees.
 R250/month for a tracker the fleet owner already has — they're charging you for their own asset protection.

-When Renting DOES Make Sense
+When Does Renting Actually Make Sense?

 To be fair, renting isn't always a bad deal.
 It can work if: